TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Generating the Model

 \subsubsection{Binding}

-Finally, \specname's binding specification matches the Einsum- and mapping-induced fibertree operations to specific concrete representations and hardware components.
+Finally, \specname's binding specification matches the Einsum- and mapping-induced fibertree operations to specific concrete representations and hardware components in the architecture.
 First, each Einsum must be bound to a single accelerator topology.
-Then, for each storage component, the binding describes what data resides there---as specified by its tensor, configuration, rank, and type (e.g., payload)---and sometimes (e.g., for buffets~\cite{buffets}), for how long.
+Then, for each storage component, its bindings describe what data resides there.
+Each binding contains the data's tensor, configuration, rank, type (e.g., payload), whether elements are accessed lazily (loading/storing only the element on access) or eagerly (loading/storing the entire subtree below an element on access), and sometimes (e.g., for buffets~\cite{buffets}), how long the data is buffered.
+A storage component can have multiple such bindings.
 Similarly, for each compute component, the binding describes which compute operations are performed on that component.